afkedhamster/My-Step-Monitor/README.md

 ## Shuaifei Wang (2936142W)
 Github Link: [ShuaifeiWang5173](https://github.com/ShuaifeiWang5173?tab=overview&from=2024-03-01&to=2024-03-31)
+- Code and debug MPU6050
-- Code and debug MPU6050 and C25A & ADS1115
+- Code adn debug C25A & ADS1115
 - Code and debug communication function of IPC
+- Settle and debug Judgment and Response
-- Code main function and settle Judgmen and Response
+- Code and debug main function
-- Part of the report
+- Part Devlog and Wiki